Eland armoured car: Armament and ammunition

+90 mm GT-2 barrel and muzzle brake displayed in front of the George Coombs M.O.T.H Shellhole, formerly located at the School of Armour.

 The modular design of Eland weapon systems allowed Sandock-Austral to update or downgrade armament with ease according to prospective clients' wishes.
 Ranging is manual and Eland-90s assisted by a non-stabilised optical fire control system.

 Like the AML, the Eland is equipped with a two-person turret.
 The original Eland-60 had an unusual combination of the 60mm K1 mortar and two medium, or one heavy, machine guns - a combination inspired by French experiences in the Algerian War.
 The mortar weighs 75 kg and is 1.8 metres long.
 Maximum effective range of the K1 as produced by Denel Land Systems is stated to be 1,700 metres.
 An Eland-60 was always present in every South African support troop due to the effectiveness of its illumination bombs during night operations.

 It was the SAAC which first recommended an AML with heavier armament: they were then looking for a fire support platform to complement the Alvis Saracen.
 Due to parts compatibility the Alvis Saladin was an obvious initial choice.
 Nevertheless, the AML licence had already been purchased, so there were obvious advantages in filling the same role with an existing vehicle.
 Panhard's response was the AML H-90.